PulkitBxtra/MYM-Hackathon/Approach/ideation.md

-# Detailed Technical Approach to Setting Up a VPN Server in AWS Cloud
+# My Detailed Approach to Setting Up a VPN Server in AWS Cloud

 In the hackathon, I took on the challenge of setting up a VPN server in the AWS Cloud.
 To accomplish this, I followed a detailed technical approach that involved leveraging various AWS services, implementing specific configurations, and ensuring secure network communication.
 Here's a step-by-step breakdown of how I achieved the task: